What you need to know for a more eco-friendly approach to your skin care in 2018

 “Found in food packaging as well as cosmetics, these are a group of compounds added to plastic to make it more flexible and durable,” says Dr. Stewart.
 “The safety of some phthalates has come into question—in those where there is strong evidence they cause harm, the use has been banned by regulatory bodies.
 Luckily [those phthalates] were not commonly used in cosmetics; diethyl phthalate, used as an emulsifier in beauty products, is thought to have low toxic potential.”

 “They’re usually included in products for their cleansing properties, and are found in soaps and facial cleansers to form a lather.
 Without sulfates, or similar compounds, cleansing products wouldn’t be as effective,” Dr. Stewart explains.
 He adds that these ingredients can cause irritant dermatitis—redness, itching and inflammation— which is the result of the physical properties of the compound, but it generally occurs in people who already have skin concerns like eczema.

 “These compounds, most notably aluminium chlorohydrate, are the most common active ingredients in antiperspirants, and they work by physically blocking the sweat duct to decrease the amount of moisture available for bacteria growth,” says Dr. Stewart.
 They can cause skin sensitivity and irritant dermatitis in people who have prior inflamed skin, and they have been linked to health concerns, but according to Dr. Stewart, “no substantial evidence exists to support these claims”.

 Keen to green your kit?
-We’ve rounded up some of our go-to certified organic and natural beauty buys, from a nourishing vegan face oil to a bamboo-based dry shampoo and liquid mineral foundation to soothe sensitive skin.
+We’ve rounded up some of our go-to certified organic and natural beauty buys, from a nourishing vegan face serum to a bamboo-based dry shampoo and liquid mineral foundation to soothe sensitive skin.